-Houston new vehicle sales fell 10.1 percent this October compared to October ’18.
-Dealers sold 30,154 new vehicles, down nearly 3,400 vehicles from October ’18, according to TexAuto Facts, published by InfoNation, Inc. of Sugar Land.
-Truck/SUV sales dropped 5.8 percent and car sales fell 19.7 percent.
+Houston new vehicle sales rose 4.7 percent this December compared to December ’18.
+Dealers sold 23,396 new vehicles, up 1,042 vehicles from December ’18, according to TexAuto Facts, published by InfoNation, Inc. of Sugar Land.
+Truck/SUV sales went up 2.2 percent and car sales increased 11.2 percent.

-Sales in ’19 started strong but have slowed in recent months.
-Year-to-date vehicle sales continue to fall and are down 3.4 percent relative to last year.
-The bulk of the decline is due to lower car sales in the region and lower overall sales in Harris County (as opposed to the suburban counties).
+Year-to-date vehicle sales are down 3.6 percent relative to last year.
+The bulk of the decline is due to lower car sales in the region.

-The average monthly retail price for a new vehicle was highest in January ’19 at $39,816 and has dipped to $39,014 in October.
-This two percent price drop reflects lower demand since the beginning of the year despite dealerships offering lower interest rates to consumers.
+The average monthly retail price for a new vehicle was $38,312 in December ’19, down 3.8 percent from ’19’s price peak of $39,816 in January.
+This 3.8 percent price drop reflects price lower demand since the beginning of the year despite dealerships offering lower interest rates to consumers.